OFFLINE-GmbH/oc-indirect-plugin/README.md

 ## Contribution

 If you like to contribute to this plugin feel free to create a Pull Request.
-But you can also contact me.
-My contact details can be found in the source code of this project.

 ## Questions?
 Need help?

-If you have any question about how to use this plugin, please don't hesitate to contact me.
-I'm happy to help you.
+If you have any question about how to use this plugin, please don't hesitate to contact us.
+We're happy to help you.

-You can also create an issue on the [GitHub](https://github.com/adrenth/redirect) page of this plugin.
+You can also create an issue on the [GitHub](https://github.com/OFFLINE-GmbH/indirect) page of this plugin.

-Kind regards,

-Alwin Drenth -- *Author of the Redirect plugin*